DjNaufrago/LAMP-Wordpress-installer/README.md

 # LAMP-Wordpress-installer
-Bash scrip LAMP and WordPress unattended installer (BETA Version)
+Bash scrip LAMP and WordPress unattended installer

 This script performs the unattended installation of the Apache web server, the MariaDB database engine, the modules for interpreting PHP, and the WordPress content management system.